 Farmers, in their own words, highlight an integrated and sustainable approach to farming.
-Farmers often use fertilizers to supplement soil with essential nutrients such as nitrogen, phosphorus, and potassium. helps enhance plant growth and yield.
+Farmers often use fertilizers to supplement soil with essential nutrients such as nitrogen, phosphorus, and potassium.
+This helps enhance plant growth and yield.
 Fertilizers can be organic (e.g., compost, manure) or synthetic.
-Organic fertilizers improve soil structure, water retention. and microbial activity.
+Organic fertilizers improve soil structure, water retention, and microbial activity.
 Crop rotation involves planting different crops in the same field in sequential seasons.
-This practice helps break pest and disease cycles, improves soil structure, and enhances nutrient cycling [20].
-Earlier study [21] further shows that although rotating crops may sometimes be challenged by excess weed, it can still help prevent the depletion of specific nutrients from the soil, as different have different plants nutrient requirements.
-Composting involves the decomposition of organic materials (e.g., kitchen scraps and yard waste) to create nutrient-rich compost.
+This practice helps break pest and disease cycles, improves soil structure, and enhances nutrient cycling (Umar, 2012).
+Moreover, rotating crops also help prevent the depletion of specific nutrients from the soil, as different plants have different nutrient requirements.
+Composting involves the decomposition of organic materials (e.g., kitchen scraps, yard waste) to create nutrient-rich compost.

 Adding compost to soil helps retain moisture, suppresses disease, and promotes the availability of essential nutrients to plants.
 Lime is often applied to soil to increase its pH.
 Correcting the soil pH is crucial for ensuring optimal nutrient availability for plants.
 Lime can also be applied because it can improve soil structure, reduce soil acidity, and enhance microbial activity.
 Furthermore, manure, whether from livestock or other organic sources, is a valuable organic fertilizer.
 It provides essential nutrients, improves soil structure, and enhances water retention.

 Properly composted manure reduces the risk of pathogens and weed seeds, making it a beneficial addition to the soil.
 By conducting soil tests, farmers can determine the nutrient levels and pH of their soil.
 This information can guide the appropriate application of fertilizers and soil amendments.
 Soil testing allows for precise and efficient nutrient management, preventing overuse or underuse of fertilizers.